brimdata/zed/docs/formats/zng.md

 lexicographically greater than that of the preceding key (of the preceding key/value pair).

-> XXX it's not clear that we should require sorted keys and give up
-> on a single canonical form for the zng file.
-Or make this sort optional.
-> Or have the zq/zng writer do the sort but not correct it on input.

 ## 3. Primitive Types

 For each ZNG primitive type, the following table describes: